-The profession is on the rise!
-It deals with trending topics and its social role allows data stewards to work with both technical and professional people.
-Data stewards are the first point reference for data in the enterprise and serve as the entry point to access data.
-They have the technical and business knowledge of data, which is why they are called “masters of data” within an organization!
+Data stewards are the first point of reference for data and serve as an entry point for data access.
+They have the technical and business knowledge of data, which is why they are often called the “masters of data” within an organization!
 As the true guardians of data, let’s discover their role, missions & responsibilities.